 Five Surprising Things You Couldn’t Show in Movies in 1927

 We all know that the films of today are vastly different from the films of several decades ago.
 For a start we’re in color; your move, history.
 Since they were far more prudish and less accepting of flailing wangs back in the day, they came up with the “The Don’ts and Be Carefuls” list, which is exactly as retarded as it sounds.
-On Sunday the 88th Academy Awards struggled to address the circumstances of having no people of color nominated in any of the major categories.
+In recent years, the Academy Awards has struggled to address the circumstances of having no people of color nominated in any of the major categories.
 So while the industry still has a ways to go, here are five things you apparently had to be extra careful about back in the twenties, that are obviously much different today.

 5) Ridicule of the Clergy

 Pervert priest jokes and shots at the church are more common today than adverts for penis enhancement.
 However, back in the good old days making fun of the clergy or showing them in any way that could be misconstrued as negative, was a big no-no. Spotlight won the Oscar for best picture this weekend.
 Oh how times have changed, eh?

 4. Willful Offense to any Race or Creed